SLAUGHTER! Trump Supporter, Matt Schlapp, Takes MSNBC Host APART In Debate Over AG Sessions and Russia [VIDEO] | John Hawkins' Right Wing News

 “I want to understand more,” Ruhle responded.
 “Mike Flynn had to resign over this?”

 That’s when Schlapp had to correct her false information.
-“No, he had to resign over the fact that he wasn’t forthcoming with the vice president that he might have discussed sanctions.
-I want to know what are you concerned when an ambassador talks to a senator?
+“No, he had to resign over the fact that he wasn’t forthcoming with the Vice President that he might have discussed sanctions.
+I want to know why are you concerned when an ambassador talks to a senator?
 You want to know the context?”

 Watch Schlapp take her apart in the heated exchange below: